-The vast majority of Reality Interface functions return an integer that is actually a numeric return code.
+Most Reality Interface functions return an integer that is numeric return code.
 This return code will have a value of zero if the function call is successful.
 If the function call is unsuccessful, the return code will have a non-zero value.

-Return code definitions are #defined in the header files:
+Return code definitions are #defined in the header files,

+- ros/rfc.h

+- ros/rgc.h

+- ros/rlc.h

-ros/rfc.h ros/rgc.h ros/rlc.h ros/rcc.h
+- ros/rcc.h

-which can be included as needed in user-written C programs which use the Reality Interface functions.
+These can be included as needed in user-written C programs which use the Reality Interface functions.

-To allow these files to be included, the following should be added to the complier's include path:

-Windows systems %REALROOT%\include UNIX systems /usr/include.
+To allow these files to be included, the following should be added to the complier's include path: Windows systems: %REALROOT%\include UNIX systems: /usr/include.